-Qantas Airlines is one of the best Premium Economy airlines in the world with exclusive and spacious cabins.
-Seats are wider with generous recline.
-Legroom is increased and you also have your own adjustable footrests.
+Qantas Airlines is one of the best Premium Economy airlines in the world, with exclusive and spacious cabins.
+Seats are wider with a generous recline.
+Legroom is increased, and you also have your own adjustable footrests.

-If the price is your biggest factor when making the decision on which class to fly in, you should probably choose to fly Economy.
+If the price is your biggest factor when deciding which class to fly in, you should probably choose to fly Economy.
 After all, the entire plane will get to its destination, whichever class you are sitting in.

 Having said that, particularly for overnight flights, being stuffed in a sardine-tin, with little space to move and next-to-no recline, means that sleep is difficult.

 Certainly, when I have flown in Economy, if I do manage to nod off, the fact that my head then drops to one side because of the lack of seat recline means that I almost always wake myself up.

 The result is that you can feel pretty grotty after an Economy flight when you get to your destination.
 This means that you are potentially ruining the first day of your trip because you have not spent the extra on upgrading your flight.

 So even if the price IS your biggest factor, Premium Economy can mean that you avoid wasting a day of your holiday, which may ultimately be worth more than the price difference.
 Premium Economy is also significantly cheaper than flying in Business Class, usually 65% less expensive than a business class fare.